-To give you a better idea of what I mean, please consider these golden technology-futures nuggets (from Matthew) relative to how your IT department is currently thinking and working:
+To give you a better idea of what I mean, please consider these golden technology futures and ITSM Futures nuggets (from Matthew) relative to how your IT department is currently thinking and working:

 - In talking about disruption – companies don’t just suddenly die, they’re more likely to fade into insignificance, slowly, and painfully.

 - Very few organizations spend the time to adequately examine the future and then wonder why they get sideswiped.